 The final thing to remember is that your fashion choices don’t have to cause other mental strains, such as financial issues.
 Granted, there’s nothing more exciting than putting on a fresh item of clothing or pair of shoes, but that isn’t sustainable nor affordable.

 As a starting point, use some of our best money-saving men’s style hacks.
-This includes taking care of what you have, making a plan, using the websites we listed to find bargains and spend more on investment pieces which are versatile with multiple looks and keep their quality for longer.
+This includes taking care of what you have, making a plan, using the websites we listed to find bargains, and spend more on investment pieces that are versatile with multiple looks and keep their quality for longer.

 But above all, have some fun with it.
 Being mentally happy starts with feeling good about yourself.
 So, always take your time choosing clothing that makes you feel confident and it’ll give you a positive platform to tackle any challenge you face over the next 24 hours.